 Prospective students who are not citizens or residents of the United States must submit the following:

-- The completed application form and application fee
+- The completed online application form and application fee

 - Name, address, and telephone number of relative/sponsor in the the States